ZequnSong/learngit/readme.txt

 learning git
 test test
-this line is added by feature1
+this line is added by master